Georgia-Pacific: History

 It was announced on November 13, 2005 that Georgia-Pacific would be acquired by Koch Industries.
-On December 23, 2005, Koch Industries finalized the $21 billion acquisition of Georgia-Pacific.
+On December 23, 2005, Koch Industries finalized the $21 billion acquisition.
 Georgia-Pacific was removed from the NYSE (it had traded under the symbol GP) and shareholders surrendered their shares for about $48 per share.

 The Georgia-Pacific Tower in Atlanta continues to house the company's headquarters.
 The Crown Zellerbach Building was built as the headquarters of Crown Zellerbach in San Francisco in 1959.

 On January 11, 2010, Georgia-Pacific signed an agreement to acquire Grant Forest Products' oriented strand board ("OSB") facility at Englehart, Ontario and the associated facility at Earlton, Ontario, as well as its OSB facilities at Clarendon and Allendale, South Carolina, for approximately $400 million.
 The transaction closed in July 2013, following Canadian regulatory review and US court approval under the Hart–Scott–Rodino merger review process.

 On June 19, 2014, Georgia-Pacific announced it would acquire SPG Holdings.

 In November 2017, Georgia-Pacific engaged in a corporate restructuring process using a legal maneuver known as the Texas Two-Step, wherein it divided its assets and liabilities into two separate entities.
-Bestwall, the newly formed subsidiary company housing all of Georgia-Pacific’s asbestos liabilities, then relocated to North Carolina, where it declared bankruptcy and paused over 64,000 personal injury claims.
+Bestwall, the newly formed subsidiary company housing all of Georgia-Pacific’s asbestos liabilities, then relocated to North Carolina, where it declared bankruptcy, which paused over 64,000 personal injury claims.

 In 2018, Georgia-Pacific's facilities in Taylorsville, Mississippi were the site of a two-week labor strike.

-In 2025, the company acquired Anchor Packaging, a prominent manufacturing company out of Northeast Arkansas.
+In 2025, the company acquired Anchor Packaging, a prominent manufacturing company in Northeast Arkansas.

+In May 2026, Georgia-Pacific announced a $191-million modernization of its oriented strand board (OSB) mill in Englehart, Ontario, supported by a $10 million investment from the Ontario Government.
+The project is expected to preserve more than 220 jobs and improve production efficiency.